 Pearls, at the heart of jewellery watches

 The chic and bohemian version of the Lady 8 Petite by Jaquet Droz is unforgettable.
-Faithful to the eight-shaped dial, signature of the house, it proudly flaunts Akoya nacre pearls which shine reflects onto the many diamonds decorating the 25 mm case.
-This elegant piece is associated with a taupe alligator strap (€26 800) or an exceptional red gold bracelet set with 192 diamonds, 9 Akoya pearls and 2 Akoya Mabé pearls (€64 300).
-Last but not least: the pearl on the upper part of the eight shape rotates.
+Faithful to the eight-shaped dial, the house’s signature design, the shine of Akoya nacre pearls, which reflects on the many diamonds decorating the 25 mm case, adorns the watch.
+This elegant piece comes with a taupe alligator strap (€26, 800) or an exceptional red gold bracelet set with 192 diamonds, 9 Akoya pearls and 2 Akoya Mabé pearls (€64,300).
+Last but not least: the pearl on the upper part of the eight shape is rotating.

 The Fabergé Pearl Egg